ShibamRoy9826/RoyBoard/README.md

 > The ones having value "-" are probably things that i would get locally.
 8. M3x10mm screws is also something that i might get locally,  but only added the link for reference.

+> [!NOTE]
+> This DOES NOT include the price for the knobs, and other 3d printed parts of the case.
+I want to print them through print-legion.

 ## To-Do 🛠️
 - [ ] Build it irl
 - [ ] Do testing